MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/specifying-configuration-parameters-for-the-advanced-properties-page.md

 # Specifying Configuration Parameters for the Advanced Properties Page

 > [!NOTE]
-> Prior to Windows 10, version 1703, INF values that the driver defined for the [**Advanced** properties page](specifying-configuration-parameters-for-the-advanced-properties-page.md) could be altered in driver upgrades and Windows updates.
+> Prior to Windows 10, version 1703, driver upgrades and Windows updates could result in changes to INF values that the driver had previously defined in the **Advanced** properties page.
-> Starting in Windows 10, version 1703, advanced properties that a driver specifies in its INF persist through these updates.
+> Starting in Windows 10, version 1703, advanced properties that a driver specifies in its INF file persist through these updates.

 ## <a href="" id="ddk-specifying-configuration-parameters-for-the-advanced-properties-pa"></a>